daylight-network/nikkileaks/README.md

 sense of security.
 Once a message has been released, we assume it is no longer confidential.

+*I'm trying to release a PDF/.zip/video.
+How do I do that?*

+You'll want to encrypt your file symmetrically with something like VeraCrypt.
+Post the encrypted file wherever you like (IPFS).
+Take the symmetric key and publish it as a message in your release.
+As the description, list a link to the file (e.g., the IPFS hash), along with any other metadata.

+A managed workflow is coming here soon.
+If you're not 100% sure what's going on here, don't use this tool yet.

 # Possible extensions

 **Delegate others to extend time?**